michaelrambeau/bestofjs-now-microservices/README.md

 now secret add GITHUB_USERNAME ***
 ```

-Deploy the service, from the microservice repository:
+Deploy the service, from the microservice folder:

 ```
 npm run deploy